Manish-Kumarrrr/Firebase-CRUD-Project/README.md

 [![Watch the video]](https://drive.google.com/file/d/1OzfqMnHMuQlYtjXUC4SAA2XyscBS_Zou/view?usp=sharing)

-Click on the image above to watch the demo video.
+Click on the above link to watch the demo video.
 ## Features

 - Create new records in the database